anrcrocoval/ec-clem/README.md

 + Download Icy from [here](http://icy.bioimageanalysis.org/download/)
 + [STEP TO BE KEPT until tv denoising and filterToolbox are deposited by ICY team on their MAVEN repository] Create a shortcut to the icy directory under the `lib` folder : `lib/icy -> <your-icy-directory>` (NOTE: under Windows OS, use mklink under the prompt command as administrator, not shortcut)
-+ Run `mvn` in a command line (if you use ELCIPSE IDE you can import the project as an existing MAVEN project , further details on http://icy.bioimageanalysis.org/developer/setting-icy-development-environment/ and Building section of http://icy.bioimageanalysis.org/developer/create-a-new-icy-plugin/.
++ Run `mvn` in a command line (if you use ELCIPSE IDE you can import the project as an existing MAVEN project , further details on http://icy.bioimageanalysis.org/developer/setting-icy-development-environment/ and Building section of http://icy.bioimageanalysis.org/developer/create-a-new-icy-plugin/. (use Maven Install)
 + There is a  `main` class in EasyClemv0.java, which is useless but allow you to run it directly as a standalone application for testing (on Eclipse, right click on the class and Debug as or run as .. a stand alone application)

 ### Code Organisation